The Many Ways To Use Your Multi-tool

 - As Pliers – Many of today’s top multi-tools have the ability to act as a very effective set of pliers.
 Pliers are indispensable to people in a variety of trades and also come in handy whether you’re a hunter, soldier or mountaineer.
-Pliers on a multi-tool can help you return bent fishhooks to a usable shape, to tighten or loosen bolts on your trailer hitch, tweak the wings on your RC plane, remove nails from boards so that people don’t get hurt stepping on them, or strip the casing off wiring.
+Pliers on a multi-tool can help you return bent fishhooks to a usable shape, to tighten or loosen bolts on your trailer hitch, tweak the wings on your RC plane, remove nails from boards so that people don’t get hurt stepping on them, or strip the casing off the wiring.
 Pliers are also great when you just need to grip something tightly, whether that’s a pipe or the end of a wood sliver.

 - To Open Cans and Bottles – As we alluded to earlier the original Swiss Army Knife provided soldiers with a crude opener so they could access their field rations which, in the 19th century, were typically provided in cans.
 Today no self-respecting multi-tool comes without a high-quality can and bottle opener.
 So whether you’re lost in the woods awaiting rescue with just a few cans of vegetables between you and starvation or you arrive at the beach party to find no one remembered to bring a bottle opener you’re always ready when you have your multi-tool in your pocket.

 - As a Saw – Whether you’re a plumber, carpenter, electrician, furniture builder, hunter, camper, hiker or all-purpose DIYer you’re going to run across instances where you’ll need a saw blade to perform some basic cutting that’s beyond the scope of the knife blade.
 That may mean cutting PVC pipe or heavy cords or sawing the end off a piece of wood trim that’s just a bit too long.
-For an outdoorsman it might mean cutting small pieces of wood for kindling or tent stakes.
+For an outdoorsman, it might mean cutting small pieces of wood for kindling or tent stakes.